odoo/owl/doc/learning/how_to_test.md

-# 🦉 Testing Owl components 🦉
+# 🦉 How to test Components 🦉

 ## Content